material-components/material-components-ios/docs/theming/README.md

 **Themers** are the glue that apply scheme symbols to components.

-For example, `MDCTypographyScheme` represents the Material Design typography system symbols, and `MDCSemanticColorScheme` represents the Material Design color system symbols.
-`MDCAppBarColorThemer` is a themer that applies a color scheme to an app bar.
+For example, there is a scheme for both the Material Design typography system and the Material Design color system.
+Each component has its own themer that accepts one of these schemes and applies it to a component instance.

 ## Sensible defaults, yet highly configurable